HoaAn22/HoaAn22.github.io/assets/posts/HUB-second-bachelors-degree/hk1-listening-speaking-3/review-lessons.md

 **Part I**
 \- In my free time, I usually listen to music or watch English videos to relax and improve my language skills.
 \- I prefer spending my leisure time alone because I'm an introverted person.
-Having some personal space helps me relax and recharge my energy after a busy day.
+Having some personal space helps me recharge my energy after a busy day.
 It also gives me time to think and focus on my personal interests, such as reading or listening to music.
 \- Although I’m not very outgoing, I still try to join some outdoor activities because they help me stay healthy and make new friends.

 **Part II**